ZareamTV/JourneyLocke/README.md

 - I cannot level up past the next major content.
 IE Rivals, Story events (Maxie, Giovini, etc etc), Gymleaders, and the Champion.

+- Gym Rules:
+  1. I cannot leave a gym once I enter (this is to make me premake a team)
-- We cannot take on the gym leaders until we beat all of the trainers before them.
+  2. I cannot leave the gym till all of the trainers have been defeated

-- We cannot leave the gym once we enter
+  3. I can only use the same amount of heals that the gym leaders have through the whole gym (excluding status cures)

 ## Moving To The Next Game